kostafey/ejc-sql/README.md

 You can run `M-x ejc-connect <RET> my-db-connection <RET>` in `org-mode` buffers.
-In this case, `major-mode` will persists as `org-mode`, but all connection-relatead data will be added to the buffer.
+In this case, `major-mode` will persists as `org-mode`, but all connection-related data will be added to the buffer.

 ```markdown
 * Create DB